DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "Ah, sorry, I hear you."

 Hearing his name, made Kai come back to his senses.
-Right now Jeanne is leader of Resistance Army and dress like a man knight who is praised by Urza Federation citizens as [Paladin]
+Right now Jeanne is leader of Resistance Army and dress like a man knight who is praised by Urza Federation citizens as [Light Knight]

 _Using tanning make-up, she adds more masculine look._